 Browse by Region

-On 21 November 2012, Trial Chamber II decided to separate the joint case against the two suspects, as they are considering a change to Katanga’s mode of legal responsibility for the alleged crimes.
+However, on 21 November 2012, Trial Chamber II decided to separate their cases, as they were considering a change to Katanga’s mode of legal responsibility for the alleged crimes.

-On 18 December 2012, Trial Chamber II found Ngudjolo Chui not guilty of the alleged crimes (see below for further information).
+On 18 December 2012, TC II found Ngudjolo Chui not guilty of the alleged crimes.

 For more information: